tguelcan/sengine/README.md

 1. **Node.js** is installed on your system.
 (Recommended: Latest LTS version)
 2. A [Vercel account](https://vercel.com/) is ready for deployment.
 You can also use another deploment methods.
 3. An **API key** for accessing the **Tavily AI SDK** and a API Key for your AI Model.
+4. If you want to work with credits, set up a redis database

 ---